JohnTheNerd/simple-gluster-ansible/README.md

 # simple-gluster-ansible

-Yet another Ansible playbook to install GlusterFS, but designed to be as simple as possible and with TLS encryption configured and enabled out-of-the-box.
+An Ansible playbook to install GlusterFS with TLS encryption configured and enabled out-of-the-box, designed to be as simple as possible.

 To use it, create an inventory file that has all of the hosts you need in the `gluster` group (an example file can be found [here](inventory.ini)), and just run `ansible-playbook site.yml` - yes, that's really it!